 Before Patrick joined the Army he worked in Israel and traveled to the Palestinian area, Jordan and Egypt.
 He grew to love that part of the world.

-The DC Police have concluded that Patrick was murdered and requested the case be prosecuted.
+Based upon new evidence discovered in our investigation, the DC Police have concluded that Patrick was murdered and requested the case be prosecuted.
 The DC Police conclusion of Murder is irreconcilable with the USAO-DC conclusion of defense of another.
 Regrettably and unfairly the DC Police have remained publicly silent in the face of deliberate misconduct and obstruction by the USAO-DC.

 Over a decade since the crime, we are still seeking justice for Patrick, a man who was falsely blamed in the tragic events of his own death while Ward, his friends and the corrupt federal prosecutors have not been held accountable.